Back to How-To

 Operators planning new activity - filter to Active wells in the target lease area to understand existing infrastructure and licensee mix.

-Closure-obligation analysts — filter to Suspended and Abandoned.
-The AER's industry-wide closure spend target is allocated against these wells; understanding the per-licensee distribution is a Business + Energy Bundle workflow.
+Closure-obligation analysts - filter to Suspended and Abandoned.
+The AER's industry-wide closure spend target is allocated against these wells; understanding the per-licensee distribution is an Energy Bundle workflow.

 Surface-rights holders - for a quarter section with one or more wellsites on the title, the lifecycle status tells you who's responsible for what.
 An abandoned non-orphan well means the licensee still owns the reclamation obligation; an abandoned orphan means the OWA does.